ARBML/adawat/README.md

 Note: Navigate to the publishing source for MASADER site.
 For more information about publishing sources, [see](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#publishing-sources-for-github-pages-sites).

-## Web Service

-Masader depends on a set of end points provided by our [web service](https://github.com/ARBML/masader-webservice).

 ## Contribution

 The catalogue will be updated regularly.
 If you want to add a new tool, use this [form](https://docs.google.com/forms/d/e/1FAIpQLScj-kGwZiniqjYk82z_yeqEgM7xtJ3Kfl1a2ITfgkMtKkVt0g/viewform).